Welcome

 Air Combat Command Mission

 Air Combat Command is the primary force provider of combat airpower to America's warfighting commands.
-To support the global implementation of national security strategy, ACC operates fighter, bomber, reconnaissance, battle-management, and electronic-combat aircraft.
+To support the global implementation of national security strategy, ACC operates fighter, reconnaissance, battle-management, and electronic-combat aircraft.
 It also provides command, control, communications and intelligence systems, and conducts global information operations.

-As a force provider, ACC organizes, trains, equips and maintains combat-ready forces for rapid deployment and employment while ensuring strategic air defense forces are ready to meet the challenges of peacetime air sovereignty and wartime air defense.
-ACC numbered air forces provide the air component to U.S. Central, Southern and Northern Commands, with Headquarters ACC serving as the air component to Joint Forces Command.
+ACC numbered air forces provide the air component to U.S. Central, and Northern Commands, with Headquarters ACC serving as the air component to Joint Forces Command.
 ACC also augments forces to U.S. European, Pacific and Strategic Command.